juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 Click **EDIT** button and switch to **VALIDATORS** tab enable validators.

 > All questions in the registration survey are automatically required, therefore there is no need to setup **REQUIRED** validator.
-Similarly if you asking for **EMAIL** Sample Ninja will validate that automatically.
+Similary any email and date -type data variables are automatically validated.

 ### Password and locale
 Sample Ninja will always ask user to create a secure password at the end of the registration survey.
 Similarly **LOCALE** data variable is automatically detected and populated.